Cycling Holidays To Suit Everybody – Where To Go and How To Pack

-Travel and cycling are two of my favorite things so whenever I get the chance to combine them it makes for some very happy days.
-Cycling is green travel; you create no pollution, use no diesel and add nothing to the toxic cloud which threatens to choke the very life from our dear planet.
-Its also incredibly healthy and all of those beers shared with new travel friends and portions of deep-fried street food are burned off by the time you have reached the next town.
+Travel and cycling are two of my favorite things so whenever I get the chance to combine them it makes for some very happy times indeed.
+Cycling is green travel.
+You create no pollution, use no diesel and add nothing to the toxic cloud which threatens to choke the very life from our dear planet.
+Cycling is also incredibly healthy and all of those beers shared with new travel friends and portions of deep-fried street food, are soon burned off by the time you have reached the next town.

-Its also unparalleled fun and there are few better feelings than the wind racing through my hair as I cross a new, unfamiliar landscape.
-Above all, though its the freedom and independence that I love, the realization that I am doing this alone with no driver and no guide and that I am more than a passenger merely staring passively out of the window.
+Finally, cycling is also unparalleled fun and there are few better feelings than that of the wind racing through my hair as I cross a new, unfamiliar landscape.
+Above all, though its the freedom and independence that I love, the realization that I am doing this alone with no driver, no guide, no engine even and that I am more than a passenger merely staring passively out of the window.

 Rings around the World

-Have I sold you on cycling tours here?
-Good, then let’s get down to the details¦
+Have I sold you on the concept of cycling holidays here?
+Good, then let’s get down to the details…

-First up you need to know how to pack…
+First up you need to know exactly how and what to pack…

 Enter Bag Balm

-a gel created to soften cow udders.
-Great for your chaffed hands and bums.
+Bag balm is a gel created to soften cow udders.
+It’s great for your chaffed hands and bums.

 Whilst this is truly indispensable for longer, cross-country routes I also carry one for inner city rides owing to the increased prominence of shattered glass lining the roads.
-Flats can and do occur absolutely anyway.
+Flat tires can and damned well do occur absolutely anyway and everywhere.
 Fortunately, with some very basic gear and some very quick training, they can usually be patched up in no time.

 The TREADis a wearable multi-tool that fits around your wrist like a watch.
 It’s clever design fashions a selection of Allen keys and screwdrivers into various chain links meaning that you literally wearing the necessary tools for all basic bicycle repairs and adjustments.

 It’s an ingenious tool that looks shiny and cool because you can hardly bring your whole toolbox out on the road with you can you now?
 I mean it would pretty much use up your entire standard 20kg hold luggage allowance.
-The TREAD is, therefore, a very practical utility; its the kind of thing Batman would wear.
+The TREAD is, therefore, a very practical utility; its the kind of thing Batman would wear if he went cycling.
 It fits into my lifestyle perfectly as I don’t have to even think about packing it when I go out riding because I’m already wearing it.